Shrawan13-glitch/AuramusicExpo/README.md

 ## Limitations in Expo Go

-- Background playback requires custom dev build
 - Media notifications require custom dev build
 - Advanced audio features require native modules

+**Note:** Background playback is now supported!
+The app will continue playing music when in the background.

 ## Tech Stack